libxsmm/libxsmm/README.md

 A binary search is implemented when a sparsity (calculated at construction time of the library) is above the given SPARSITY value.
 Raising the given value prevents generating a binary search (and generates a direct lookup) whereas a value below or equal one is generating the binary search.
 The overhead of auto-dispatched multiplications based on the binary search becomes negligible with reasonable problem sizes (above ~20x20 matrices), but may be significant for very small auto-dispatched matrix-matrix multiplication.

+### Results
+The generated code does not claim to be "optimal" or "best-performing" -- it is just generating source code using Intrinsics or assembly code.
+Therefore a well-optimizing compiler may arrange better code based on the inlinable C code path when compared to what is laid out by the library's code generator.

 ## Implementation
 ### Limitations
 Beside of the inlinable code path, the library is currently limited to a single code path which is selected at build time of the library.
 Without a specific flag (SSE=1, AVX=1|2|3), the assembly code generator emits code for all supported instruction set extensions whereas the Intrinsic code generator is actually covering only IMCI (KNCni) and Intel AVX-512F.
 However, the compiler is picking only one of the generated code paths according to its code generation flags (or according to what is native with respect to the compiler-host).
 A future version of the library may be including all code paths at build time and allow for runtime-dynamic dispatch of the most suitable code path.

+The assembly code generator is currently limited to an M, N, and K combination where N is a multiple of three (Intel SSE3, AVX, and AVX2).
+For the assembly code targeting Intel Xeon Phi coprocessors however N needs to be less or equal than 30.
+These limitations will be relaxed in the future, and meanwhile the code generator is backed up for these cases by precompiling the inlinable C code path into the library.

-A future version of the library may support an auto-tuning stage when generating the code (to find M,N,K-combinations for specialized routines which are beneficial compared to inlined compiler-generated code).
+A future version of the library may support an auto-tuning stage when generating the code (to find M,N,K-combinations for specialized routines which are beneficial compared to the code generated from the inlinable C code path).
 Auto-tuning the compiler code generation using a profile-guided optimization may be another option to be incorporated into the build system (Makefile).

-The assembly code generator is currently limited to an M, N, and K combination where N is a multiple of three.
-This limitation does not exist for the assembly code targeting Intel Xeon Phi coprocessors, and it will be relaxed for the other code paths as well.

 ### Roadmap
 Although the library is under development, the published interface is rather stable and may only be extended in future revisions.
 The following issues are being addressed in upcoming revisions: